gpkarlsson/gpkarlsson/README.md

 ### Hi there!
 I'm Gordon Karlsson.
-I am a student of the University of Wisconsin Full Stack Web Development Bootcamp, currently working as a Software Engineering Technician.
+I am a student in the University of Wisconsin Full Stack Web Development Bootcamp, currently working as a Software Engineering Technician.

 - 🌱 I’m currently learning Jest, Mocha.js, Chai.js, Express.js, and Selenium
 - ⚡ Fun fact: I'm learning to ride a unicycle!